Run Bolt With Docker And Terraform With Alibaba Cloud

 Need help with DevOps/SRE things?

 Specializing in Cloud Computing, I can provide cloud solutions and DevOps/SRE expertise.
-Having extensive AWS experience and also focusing on Chinese & APAC cloud providers I can help you architect single and multicloud platforms including also Tencent Cloud, Alibaba Cloud and Huawei Cloud.
+Having extensive AWS experience and also focusing on Chinese & APAC cloud providers I can help you architect single and multicloud platforms including also Tencent Cloud, Alibaba Cloud, Baidu Cloud and Huawei Cloud.

 Also, if you need help with ICP License Filing, cross-border communications or Site Acceleration in China, I will help you architect the most suitable solution for your business needs.
 Check the services I offer on Cloud Consulting.